-- Assigned to specific use represents fund balance within the special revenue funds that is assigned for a specific purpose.
-The assignment's purpose related to each fund's operations and represents amounts within funds that are not restricted or committed. - Assigned to subsequent year's expenditure represents available fund balance being appropriated to meet expenditure requirements in the 2020 fiscal year.
+- Assigned for specific use represents fund balance within the special revenue funds that is assigned for a specific purpose.
+The assignment's purpose related to each fund's operations and represents amounts within funds that are not restricted or committed. - Assigned for subsequent years' expenditure represents available fund balance being appropriated to meet expenditure requirements in the 2021 fiscal year.

 Unassigned - represents all amounts not included in other spendable classifications.
-The General fund is the only fund that would report a positive amount in unassigned fund balance.
+The General Fund is the only fund that would report a positive amount in unassigned fund balance.
 Residual deficit amounts of other governmental funds would also be reported as unassigned.